Industrial and Laboratory Laser Mistakes That Make Laser Safety Glasses Necessary

 Reflective Items on Your Person

 Jewelry, rings, tie clips, cuff links, watches, necklaces, and dangling badges can cause unintended reflections of laser light.
 Make a habit of removing these items before laser work, even when they aren’t a hazard for the activity you’re doing for the day.
-This habit will prevent your forgetting to remove them during activities where they do pose a danger, such as laser alignment.
+This habit will prevent your forgetting to remove them during activities where they do pose a danger, such as a laser alignment.

 Unfamiliarity with Laser Equipment